xubingyue/avocadodb/README_maintainers.md

 =============
 Using Docker container
 ----------------------
-We provide the docker container `arangodb/documentation-builder` which brings all neccessary dependencies to build the documentation.
+We provide the docker container `avocadodb/documentation-builder` which brings all neccessary dependencies to build the documentation.

 You can automagically build it using

     ./scripts/generateDocumentation.sh

-which will start the docker container, compile ArangoDB, generate fresh example snippets, generate swagger, and all gitbook produced output files.
+which will start the docker container, compile AvocadoDB, generate fresh example snippets, generate swagger, and all gitbook produced output files.

 You can also use `proselint` inside of that container to let it proof read your english ;-)